-The number 430 is reserved for special topics courses-courses which are offered occasionally or experimentally.
-Some of these ultimately get added to the University Catalog under course numbers of their own.
-Others never see the light of day again.
-I cannot say into which category this particular special offering falls.
-I have wanted to teach a class on the idea of social class for several years.
 I've been teaching at Roger Williams for thirty-three years now, and as one can imagine I've seen many changes across that time.
 One thing I've noticed is that while the student body has become more diverse in some ways (for example, a wider ethnic mix), it has become less diverse in others, particularly in terms of economic and geographic terms.
 By geographic I'm not talking on the regional level, but on the community level.
 Fewer of our students come from urban areas now.
 More come from small towns, suburbs, and exurbs.
 (Exurbia is rather like the "suburbs of the suburbs".
 Consequently, I have a sense that today's student is less aware of patterns of living other than his or her own.
 This course is an attempt to raise that awareness.

 This course has a point of view.
 Its object is not to raise sympathy for the "less fortunate" or, on the other hand to reinforce the sense of the cultural or intellectual superiority of the social classes to which we belong.
 Rather, the point of view can best be summed up in the word "respect".
-Some of you took Urban America last semester.
-If you did, you may remember the films Strut, and da Feast, and if you do, you remember how important being respected was for the participants in the events which these documentaries portrayed.
+Some of you may have taken Urban America.
+If you have, you may remember the films Strut, and da Feast, and if you do, you remember how important being respected was for the participants in the events which these documentaries portrayed.
 Both represented life in urban "blue-collar" ethnic neighborhoods.
 The residents believe they have a right to community respect equal to that of any resident of any exclusive gated suburb.
 So do I.